October 4, 2022

 Due to the CRA’s structure, it is seldom successful.
 Two significant hurdles limit its use.
 First, presidents are highly unlikely to sign a disapproval resolution of a rule their administration issued.
 Second, Congress must typically be under the full control of the party opposite the administration that issued the rule.
 Successful resolutions, as a result of these two hurdles, typically only occur when the White House changes hands to a different party and the incoming president’s party controls Congress.

-With Democrats now in full control of Congress and the White House, six resolutions of disapproval have been introduced.
-Four of these were introduced under the lookback provision, the window for the use of which closed in early April such that no new resolutions can be introduced under that provision.
+With Democrats now in full control of Congress and the White House, 20 resolutions of disapproval have been introduced.
+Five of these were introduced under the lookback provision, the window for the use of which closed in early April 2021 such that no new resolutions can be introduced under that provision.
 The section below explains the rules for which resolutions have been introduced and will be updated as resolutions move through Congress or as more resolutions are introduced.

 RULES SUBJECT TO THE LOOKBACK PROVISION

 What the rule does: The rule scaled back and eliminated some of the requirements of an Obama Administration rule on methane emissions stemming from oil and natural gas production.
 The Trump Administration EPA believed the Obama-era regulations were redundant and that the Clean Air Act requires the agency to find that methane emissions from certain sources are harmful to public health.
 Opponents of the rule believe the Trump-era changes will result in detrimental increases in methane emissions.

 Estimated economic impact: The rule saved an estimated $31 million, according to EPA.

 Office of the Comptroller of the Currency (OCC)

 Rule published: October 30, 2020